ncabatoff/mkzrx/README.md

 machine's hostname.
 This will make it easier to manage if you ever want to have the disks coexist in the same machine.
-On the other hand, the advantage to using a generic name is that it's one less customization, making it easier to synchronize your diverse hosts using nothing more than zfs send.
+On the other hand, the advantage to using a generic name is that it's one less customization, making it easier to synchronize your diverse images using nothing more than zfs send.

 ### mkubuntu